God of the Whenua: Rural Ministry in Aotearoa New Zealand

 By Bill Bennett

-It will be a valuable resource for rural clergy and lay leaders, theological college tutors and students, and all who are interested in rural ministry.
+Now released in eBook format, this will be a valuable resource for rural clergy and lay leaders, theological college tutors and students, and all who are interested in rural ministry, both in New Zealand and in other countries.

 “This publication will stand as a definitive survey of rural ministry.
 As a source of inspiration for the future of the small, local church in rural New Zealand, it is essential reading.”